project-blurple/blurple-contests/docs/README.md

 Initial setup:
 * Copy [`example.env`](../example.env) to `.env` and fill in the values

+When you want to start the bot: `npm run docker`

+When you want to stop the bot: `npm run docker:down`

 Although it also works without, we strongly recommend using Docker for this.
 If you're unexperienced or just want it up and running then use Docker.

 ### Setup Permissions